-Here are the best deals on accessories for the iPad, iPhone, and Apple Watch
+Here are the best Apple accessory deals for the iPad, iPhone, and Apple Watch

 Beats Solo3 wireless headphones

 Now that the iPhone has gone headphone jack-less, you’re more in need of wireless headphones than ever.
 And if earbuds just aren’t your cup of tea, then maybe Dr. Dre’s Beats Solo 3 wireless headphones will do the trick.
 These headphones feature a wireless range of 30 feet and a battery that offers up to 40 hours of use before needing a charge.
 The fine-tuned acoustics offer crystal-clear audio and deep, rich bass response.
-The Beats Solo3 wireless headphones are normally priced at $300, but Amazon is now offering them at an $81 discount, which drops these over-ear cans down to $219.
+The Beats Solo3 wireless headphones are normally priced at $300, but Amazon is now offering them at a $100 discount, which drops these over-ear cans down to $200.

 Lightning cables are a must-have item for any Apple household.
-Our DT Shop currently offers this 3-pack of MFi-certified Lightning to USB cables that can be used to keep your iPhone or iPad fully juiced.
+The Anker PowerLine cables are some of our favorites for charging up Apple gadgets, and Amazon has this 3-pack of MFi-certified Lightning to USB cables that can be used to keep your iPhone or iPad fully juiced.
 MFi certification, originally made for iPod, ensures that these cables now work with other Apple devices as well.
-Each cable measures 10 feet, which gives you a lot of flexibility when it comes to charging your gadgets.
-The 3-pack of cables now costs only $20 on the DT Shop.
+Each cable measures three feet, and the Anker PowerLine 3-pack costs only $22 on Amazon after a 27 percent savings.

 Mbeat PowerTime Apple Watch dock

-Note: Update: Added the Walcase Apple Watch strap, Ounne iPhone case, Joy Factory stylus, Anker Lightning cables, Oittm USB dock, and Maxboost battery case.
-Removed expired offers and updated prices.